ybekele/Simple-Restaurant-Project/README.md

-# Simple-Restaurant-Project
+README.md

-Web development project to practice integrating HTML &amp; CSS
+Creating a mock Ethiopian Restaurant to practice using HTML, CSS & Bootstrap.